Loading...

 Synapse Apps

-Synapse Apps are standalone applications that can be deployed to a synapse device, such as SciFi.
-Apps allow you to run your own custom neural processing algorithms on device to minimize latency.
-Apps read in data from other nodes in the signal chain, and Taps are used to output data to a local client running synapsectl.
+Synapse Apps are fully customizable standalone applications that can be deployed to your Synapse device.
+Apps allow you to run your custom neural processing algorithms on-device within a node in the signal chain to minimize latency.
+They read in data from other nodes in the signal chain, and Taps are used to output data to a local client running synapsectl.

 Configuration files can be uploaded to the Synapse device while starting a Synapse App.